A Guide to the Weather and Climate in Vanuatu

 November signals the true start of Vanuatuâs wet season, bringing warmer temperatures, rising humidity and more frequent tropical showers.
 The tradewinds ease off, which often results in calmer seas, ideal for snorkelling, diving and lagoon cruises.
 While rain becomes more common, it usually falls in short, heavy bursts rather than all-day downpours, leaving plenty of time to explore between showers.

 With the cyclone season approaching, itâs wise to keep an eye on weather forecasts, especially if youâre planning outer island travel.
+Note that the Unity Day public holiday is also in November.

 Average temperature: 29°C / 84.2°F (day), 22°C / 71.6°F (night)